Thai Nguyen Vietnam Travel Guide

 Prepare for intense heat, high humidity, and heavy rainfall.

-June to September marks the monsoon season, with a lot of rains and high moisture levels.
+June to September marks the rainy season, with a lot of rains and high moisture levels.
 Remnants of typhoons also affect the region from The month of july to October.
 Summer temperatures can reach 35°C or higher; stay hydrated.

 Daily temperatures often exceed 30°C during The month of june and July.
 December and January are the driest months, receiving only 10-20mm of rain.
 Humidity generally remains high year-round.